Workflow Reliability term

 Copy-ready handoff phrase

-Add idempotency keys so retries and double submits cannot create duplicate side effects.
+Exact Terms ask: Add idempotency keys at the submit boundary so double clicks, browser retries, refreshes, and network timeouts cannot create duplicate records or side effects.

 Architecture prompt